grafana/grafana/docs/sources/explore/simplified-exploration/_index.md

 The Grafana Explore apps are designed for effortless data exploration through intuitive, queryless interactions.

-Easily explore telemetry signals with specialized tools, tailored specifically for the Grafana databases to provide quick and accurate insights.
+Easily explore telemetry signals with these specialized tools, tailored specifically for the Grafana databases to provide quick and accurate insights.

 {{< card-grid key="cards" type="simple" >}}